Achievable logoAchievable logo

 Whenever you see the keyword “tangent line” in a problem, immediately think “derivative.”
 Tangent lines always involve the derivative of a function.

-Equation of the tangent line
+Equation of a tangent line

 y−y1=m(x−x1)

-Equation of the tangent line:
+Equation of a tangent line:

 Example